My Goodness Kitchen

 • Partially cover the pot with a lid.
 Cook on medium, stirring occasionally, until the pasta is bubbling - and then turn the heat down to low.
 Continue cooking, stirring occasionally, with the lid partially on again for around 10-12 minutes, or until the pasta is cooked through.

-• Once cooked, remove from the heat and allow to sit for 3-minutes before serving.
+• Once cooked, remove from the heat and allow to sit for around 3 minutes before serving.

 Prevent your screen from going dark